-You may or may not believe that a house for own stay, especially with mortgage, is a liability.
-This is because an asset is supposed to generate positive cash flow, where a owner staying house does not.
+You may or may not believe that a house for own stay, especially with a mortgage, is a liability.
+This is because an asset is supposed to generate positive cash flow, where an owner staying house does not.

-In Singapore, private property is severely overpriced comparing to average income.
-Buying a house will not only wipe out your years of CPF and Cash savings, it will also create a long term cash commitment.
+In Singapore, private property is severely overpriced compared to average income.
+Buying a house will not only wipe out your years of CPF and Cash savings, it will also create a long-term cash commitment.
 When I was considering to buy a house, I did a simple worksheet below.
 This has not even considered any Buyer Stamp Duty (BSD) because I do not have any property.
-But the figure speaks by itself.
+But the figure speaks for itself.

 You can see clearly that the cost of taking over a property in Singapore is not only the 20% mortgage down payment, but a lot more.

 Buying a house is a fantasy for everybody, but the question you should ask yourself is that if you have enough cash reserve and future cash flow to afford this financial responsibility.

 #2 Are you comfortable with the ongoing commitment?